hypervel/hypervel.org/docs/docs/helpers.md

 ]);
 ```

-To add a `tap` method to a class, you may add the `Illuminate\Support\Traits\Tappable` trait to the class.
+To add a `tap` method to a class, you may add the `Hypervel\Support\Traits\Tappable` trait to the class.
 The `tap` method of this trait accepts a Closure as its only argument.
 The object instance itself will be passed to the Closure and then be returned by the `tap` method:

 ```php
 return $user->tap(function (User $user) {